The Gunny Sack

 a close-up photo of a hot chocolate bomb with candy sprinkles surrounding it

-Sometimes the seams don’t match up perfectly and that is okay!
-You can use the melted candy wafers that are leftover on the warm skillet (or still in the bowls) to fill in tiny holes.
-Put a little on a toothpick, the back of a spoon or your fingertip and smooth it over the hole.
+Sometimes, the seams don’t match up perfectly, and that is okay!
+Use the melted candy wafers left on the warm skillet (or still in the bowls) to fill in tiny holes.
+Put a little on a toothpick, the back of a spoon, or your fingertip, and smooth it over the hole.

 a heart shaped hot chocolate bomb in a cup of hot chocolate